The Million Token Question: Does More Context Actually Make LLMs Smarter?

 Why This Matters in Practice

-Once you move past demos, this becomes a system design question.
+After demos, this becomes a system design question.

 Engineers feel this in failed answers and long response times.
 Product teams feel it in cloud cost and in the awkward moment when the solution hits type 1 and type 2 errors.